Private dental charges aren’t cheap in the UK, and it can be difficult to know if you're paying a fair price for your treatment.

 The NHS does offer free dentist charges for students under the age of 19 that are in full-time education.
 If students do not fall into this category they can still apply for the NHS low income scheme.

-Private dental charges can be high in the UK.
+Private dental charges can be high in the UK, after all, dentists' salaries cover many years of studies and clinic overhead costs.
 However, as prices can vary depending on practice and location, it is worth doing a bit of research, and shopping around.
 There are also plenty of ways to make these charges seem more affordable, from payment plans or insurance, to dental tourism.

 Are there any dentist costs for people over 60?